supermax-33/superfile-backend/ENDPOINTS.md

 ```

 **Error states**
+- `403 Forbidden` if the caller lacks the `EDITOR` role for the space.
-- `404 Not Found` if the file does not exist or is not owned by the caller.
+- `404 Not Found` if the file does not exist.

 ### `DELETE /api/v1/files/:id/shares/:shareId`
 Revokes a share link.
 Returns `204 No Content`.

 **Error states**
+- `403 Forbidden` if the caller lacks the `EDITOR` role for the space.
-- `404 Not Found` if the share id is unknown for that file or the file is not owned by the user.
+- `404 Not Found` if the share id is unknown for that file.

 ### `POST /api/v1/files/:id/share/email`
 Sends the share link via email to a specific recipient using the configured mail provider.【F:src/file/dto/send-file-share-email.dto.ts†L4-L8】 Requires the share to be active (not expired).